-Patient information: Sentinel lymph node biopsy for breast cancer (The Basics)
+Patient education: Sentinel lymph node biopsy for breast cancer (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Medications for the prevention of breast cancer (Beyond the Basics)
+Patient education: Medications for the prevention of breast cancer (Beyond the Basics)

-Patient information: Breast cancer screening (Beyond the Basics)
+Patient education: Breast cancer screening (Beyond the Basics)

-Patient information: Surgical procedures for breast cancer — Mastectomy and breast conserving therapy (Beyond the Basics)
+Patient education: Surgical procedures for breast cancer — Mastectomy and breast conserving therapy (Beyond the Basics)

-Patient information: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)
+Patient education: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)

-Patient information: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)
+Patient education: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)

-Patient information: Early stage breast cancer treatment in postmenopausal women (Beyond the Basics)
+Patient education: Early-stage breast cancer treatment in postmenopausal women (Beyond the Basics)

-Patient information: Locally advanced and inflammatory breast cancer (Beyond the Basics)
+Patient education: Locally advanced and inflammatory breast cancer (Beyond the Basics)

-Patient information: Treatment of metastatic breast cancer (Beyond the Basics)
+Patient education: Treatment of metastatic breast cancer (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Adjuvant endocrine therapy for hormone receptor-positive breast cancer
+Adjuvant endocrine therapy for non-metastatic, hormone receptor-positive breast cancer

 Overview of the treatment of newly diagnosed, non-metastatic breast cancer